-Adding the certifications you’ve achieved on your resume is a great way to grab the attention of a hiring manager.
+Adding the certifications you’ve achieved to your resume is a great way to grab the attention of a hiring manager.

 Having a certificate to prove your skills shows that your application is relevant and you’ll definitely add value to the company.